Skip to content

 They are representing your brand.
 If you wouldn’t ignore a comment on your company page, then ideally, your influencer wouldn’t either.

 Want to watch Liam in action?
-Click play below for his full talk on B2B influencers! 📢
+Click play below for his full talk on B2B tech influencers! 📢

 How should you contract B2B influencers?